wix/Detox/README.rst

 - You can copy all the files in the SocketRocket group into your app.
 - Include SocketRocket as a subproject and use libSocketRocket

-  If you do this, you must add -ObjC to your "other linker flogs" option
+  If you do this, you must add -ObjC to your "other linker flags" option

 - For OS X you will have to repackage make a .framework target.
 I will take contributions.
 Message me if you are interested.